ChurchSuite/churchsuite-api/readme.md

 * `X-Account` refers to the subdomain of your ChurchApp Account (*demo*.churchapp.co.uk)
 * `X-Application` is an identifier used to describe your application, e.g., yourchurch-website
-* `X-Auth` is an API Key, obtained either via OAUth or from Support.
+* `X-Auth` is an API Key, obtained either via OAuth or from Support.

 ## API Structure